monash-merc/jobcontrol/docs/administration-guide.rst

 **guac** block:

 :code:`guacd-host` is the host to which the VNC connection is forwarded.
 Currently this should always be localhost.
-:code:`guac-mysql-...` all relate to MySQL database connection credentials (host, port, user name, password, and database name).
+:code:`guac-mysql-...` all relate to MySQL database connection credentials (host, localPort, user name, password, and database name).